Aliese Lash, MSW, LICSW (she/her)

 My areas of expertise include supporting folks who identify as BIPOC and/or LGBTQ+ who struggle with:

-In our therapeutic relationship I am dedicated to support your unique needs, empower you to tap into your already existing strengths and values, equip you with tools that will benefit your mental wellness, and uplift your voice so you can speak your truth and embrace all of your identities confidently.
+In our therapeutic relationship I am dedicated to helping you to feel heard, seen and valued.
+I am honored to be in your corner, to understand your unique needs, empower you to tap into your already existing strengths and values, equip you with practical tools that will benefit your mental wellness, and uplift your voice so you can speak your truth and embrace all of your identities confidently.

 If my style and approach resonate with you and you are ready to seek out support to prioritize your mental healing, take a moment to fill out my Therapy Interest Form and I will be in touch!